 Edirisa‘s trekkers have been coming to Tom’s since 2005 and over time he developed a brilliant campsite.
 In 2013 Habukomi Island finally became accessible to guests who might not opt for hiking but still crave for a unique island experience.
 On the other hand, you can nicely combine it with two activities: half-day Culture on the Crest or 1-day Islands of Miracles.

-• tour of a beautiful island that is completely off-the-beaten-track
+• tour a beautiful island off-the-beaten-track

 duration: one night; difficulty: easy

 Price: USD 75 per person (USD 120 when one person only)

 Includes guiding, all activities, dinner and breakfast, tented accommodation and water.

 Your starting point will be Edirisa on Lake Bunyonyi or any of the lodges and hotels nearby — if you don’t see Edirisa in the beginning of the trek, we will show it to you at the end, as it is an attraction by itself.
 This picturesque site that mixes simple life with advanced technology is the birthplace of the Gorilla Highlands initiative.
 A short tour around the forested peninsula will show you an ingenious submerged swimming pool built for teaching life-saving skills, grass-thatched huts erected for volunteers, a rural primary school and many other things.

 At 4pm our guide will take you by dugout canoe to Habukomi Island (45 minutes) where Tom will show you around.
 This is an intriguing island that is fast becoming two islands; the rising level of the lake is making its thin bottleneck centre increasingly marshy.
 For reasons unknown, Habukomi is the island of pelicans.
 That doesn’t mean that the pelicans are extremely many, all pelicans of Lake Bunyonyi just seem to reside on the island.